How Do Gaps in Coverage Affect Car Insurance Rates?

 Some people think gaps in car insurance coverage are not a big deal.
 These people are wrong: gaps in auto insurance have a significant effect on premiums.
 If you fail to renew your car insurance policy on-time, then you may have a gap in coverage, and that gap can lead to serious consequences.

-What Causes a Lapse in Car Insurance Coverage?
+What Causes a Gap in Car Insurance Coverage?

 A gap or lapse in car insurance coverage can have a significant effect on car insurance prices.
-Some of the reasons for a lapse or gap in coverage include:
+Policyholders with gaps in coverage on their insurance history report an average of 9% increase in their insurance rates.

 - You failed to pay your car insurance premium on time